bofeizhu/swift-nio-mqtt/README.md

 ## Supported Platforms

-SwiftNIO MQTT aims to support all of the platforms where Swift is supported.
+NIO MQTT aims to support all of the platforms where Swift is supported.
 Currently, it is developed and tested on macOS, and is known to support the following operating system versions:

 * iOS 12.0+ / macOS 10.14+ / tvOS 12.0+ / watchOS 6.0+